eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/first-challenge/get-challenges-200.md

 title: API Challenges Solution For - GET Challenges (200)
 seo_title: Solution: GET Challenges (200) | API Challenges
 description: How to use a GET request with an x-challenger header to get the progress status of all the API Challenges
+seo_description: Use this walkthrough to solve GET Challenges (200) with request setup, key headers, and expected status codes so you can complete the challenge confidently.
 showads: true
 ---